 How do I know if I will get an owl where I live?

 While we cannot guarantee an owl will take up residence in your nesting box, the chances are increased when there is an available food supply, free of toxins, and an appropriately placed nesting box for them to take up residence.
 Barn owls are native, and will return to the area when they know they can thrive.

 Ready to install your own Barn Owl Nesting Box?

-For more box info and specs, click on the nesting box photo at the CLAW Shop.
+To order your box, click on the nesting box photo at the CLAW Shop.